MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 > | Circuit disruption | active-active connectivity. |
 > | Gateway disruption | [Zone-redundant virtual network gateways](/azure/vpn-gateway/about-zone-redundant-vnet-gateways) are recommended.  |
 >
->    For more information, see [Designing for high availability](/azure/expressroute/designing-for-high-availability-with-expressroute) and [Designing for disaster recovery](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering).
->
 > - **Build redundancy strengthen resiliency**: Plan for redundancy in the network design to ensure that a single point of failure doesn't cause a service outage.
 Redundancy can be achieved by configuring multiple ExpressRoute circuits, diverse paths, and multiple peering locations closest to your on-premises locations.
 > Define reliability and recovery targets for the components, the flows, and the overall solution.
 Visualize the targets to negotiate, gain consensus, set expectations, and drive actions to achieve the ideal state.
 >